d-mon-/typeOf/README.md

 ```

 #### TypeOf only
-In the case you only need the function used to retrieve the type (as a String) of a specific value, you might be interested in the [typeof-- library](https://www.npmjs.com/package/typeof--)
+In the case you only need the function used to retrieve the type (as a String) of a specific value, you might be interested with the [typeof-- library](https://www.npmjs.com/package/typeof--)

 ## NPM commands
 > npm install typeof-in -S